asifdotpy/open-talent-local-ai/SELECTUSA_DAY5-6_STATUS.md

 ✅ Comprehensive documentation provided
 ✅ Production-ready code quality

-**The dashboard is now a fully functional, professionally polished frontend for the microservices-first TalentAI platform.**
+**The dashboard is now a fully functional, professionally polished frontend for the microservices-first OpenTalent platform.**

 **Status: READY FOR SELECTUSA DEMO** 🚀